-Welcome to the Snowshoe Springs Homeowners' Association!
+Welcome to the Snowshoe Springs Association!

-Snowshoe Springs is a community located in Dorrington, California, 5,000 feet above sea level in California's legendary Sierra Nevada Mountains.
+Snowshoe Springs is a private community located in Dorrington, California, 5,000 feet above sea level in California's legendary Sierra Nevada Mountains.
 Located in Calaveras County, Dorrington has been part of a rich history that includes the California Gold Rush and is near some of the world's most beautiful sites, such as Calaveras Big Trees State Park and the Stanislaus River.
 Snowshoe Springs is a quaint community with approximately 300 homes and a local lake, Snowshoe Lake, where fun family memories have been made for generations.

-Here, you will find helpful information about our Board of Director's Meetings, Calendar of Events, Rules & Regulations that govern the SSHA, various committee information, and useful local phone numbers and websites.
+Here, you will find helpful information about our Board of Director's Meetings, Calendar of Events, Rules & Regulations that govern the SSA, various committee information, and useful local phone numbers and websites.
 This website includes membership information; current and past newsletters; information about local community resources and lot clearing for fire safety; and more.

 Walking around the lake for fitness or relaxation is available to Snowshoe Springs Homeowners and their guests.
-This trail has been named "Jennings Lakeside Trail" for Dave Jennings, our long time, now retired Maintenance Manager.
-You will still see him around!